Max Telecom

 Max Telecom was a mobile telecommunications company and internet service provider (ISP) in Bulgaria.
 It was launched in October 2007 by Krasimir Stoychev, the founder of Bulgaria's first GSM operator MobilTel (in 1994), as Max Telecom.
 Max Telecom has license for operating the telecommunication services through a network of "point-to-multipoint" with national coverage, the service is also known as WiMAX.
-This type of network allows the building of high-speed and reliable connection.
-Also it gives opportunity to offer a wide range of fixed and mobile services, including Internet access, virtual private networks (VPN), voice services, video services and IPTV.
+This type of network allows fixed and mobile services, including Internet access, virtual private networks (VPN), voice services, video services and IPTV.
 The company is the first to launch commercial LTE network in Bulgaria.
 In May the company rebranded with new logo and began promoting itself simply as "Max".

 The company was begun in 2005 after a WiMAX licence was secured.
 The company is thus Bulgaria's fourth mobile and first 4G network.
 As of September 2008, coverage included most of the country's larger cities.
 Telephone numbers in the network begin with the code 0999.

 In March 2014 the company announced that it has switched to LTE due to economic reasons and that it will be ready to launch its LTE Summer 2014 for the customers.
 In the conference it was also mentioned for the first time that Netflix will be available in Bulgaria again Summer the same year.
 This, however, was never confirmed by any official from Netflix, but the official page was created on 17 March 2014, confirming that the company planned to start its service soon.

 On May 21, 2014 in official press-conference Max Telecom unveiled brand new logo, and changed its name, dropping the Telecom and leaving the simple Max.
 It also announced the launch of the first LTE network in Bulgaria.
 Currently only 6 cities are covered, Sofia, Stara Zagora, Sliven, Bansko, Ruse and Pleven.
-The plan offered is 4G 4U, which gives customers up to 30 GB a month at full speed (where available) for low price, paid once.
-The promotion ends on 30 June.
-The 30GB will be available to 30 September, when all current SIMs will be deactivated and new plans will be offered.
-Probably they will offer VoLTE by then.

 Max Telecom is launched its VoLTE service based on the popular open-source SIP-Server Kamailio.
 With this innovative approach, they will be one of the first mobile operators in the world, who will rely on open-source technology.

 On July 28, 2015 Mtel and Max have signed a contract for national roaming.
 This is the first agreement for sharing networks in the Bulgarian telecom market.

 The Sofia city court declared on Monday local telecommunications operator Max Telecom insolvent in a case instituted at the request of local M Sat Cable over a 116.2 million levs ($67.3 million/59.4 million euro) debt, documents filed with the commercial register showed.